-- 1. By this civil action under the Colorado Open Records Act ("CORA"), §§ 24-72-201 et seq., C.R.S., and the Colorado Open Meetings Law ("COML"), §§ 24-6-401 et seq., the News Media Coalition seeks access to the recording and meeting minutes from a 5-hour long closed-door meeting that the Denver Public Schools Board ("DPS" or "Board") held on March 23, 2023.
-These records are in the possession, custody, or control of the custodian, Stacy Wheeler ("Defendant").
-Each of the Plaintiffs submitted a CORA request for access to the recording of the March 23, 2023 closed-door meeting (hereinafter the "March 23 Recording"), but their requests were denied by the Defendant. - 2.
-Plaintiffs seek an Order from the Court directing Defendant to immediately release the entirety of the March 23 Recording to them because, inter alia, the Board's actions, as set forth below, violated the COML.
-Specifically, prior to meeting to discuss public business for five hours outside of public view, DPS failed to announce to the public, as required by law, the "particular topic" it would be discussing.
-Instead, DPS stated publicly in its Agenda that it would only discuss: [M]atters required to be kept confidential by federal or state law or rules and regulations as a result of the incident that occurred on March 22, 2023, as authorized by C.R.S. § 24-6-402(4)(c), Discussion of specialized details of security arrangements or investigations as a result of the incident that occurred on March 22, 2023, as authorized by C.R.S. § 24-6-402(4)(d), and Discussion of individual students where public disclosure would adversely affect that person or persons involved as a result of the incident that occurred March 22, 2023, due to incidents that happened at our schools as authorized by C.R.S. § 24-6-402(4) (h).
-Accordingly, under settled and binding law, the meeting was not an "executive session," but rather an unlawfully closed public meeting.
+- 1. By this civil action under the Colorado Open Records Act ("CORA"), §§ 24-72-201 et seq., C.R.S., and the Colorado Open Meetings Law ("COML"), §§ 24-6-401 et seq., the News Media Coalition seeks access to the recording and meeting minutes from a 5-hour long closed-door meeting that Defendant Denver Public Schools Board ("DPS" or "Board") held on March 23, 2023.
+These records are in the possession, custody, or control of the District's official custodian, Stacy Wheeler ("Defendant").
+Each of the Plaintiffs submitted a CORA request for access to the recording of the March 23, 2023 closed-door meeting (hereinafter the "March 23 Recording"), but their requests were denied by the Defendant Wheeler. - Plaintiffs seek an Order from the Court directing Defendant Wheeler to immediately release the entirety of the March 23 Recording to them because, inter alia, the Board's actions, as set forth below, violated the COML.
+Specifically, prior to meeting to discuss public business for five hours outside of public view, DPS failed to announce to the public, as required by law, the "particular matter(s)" it would be discussing.
+Instead, DPS stated publicly in its Agenda, and in the public meeting, that it would discuss only: "Matters required to be kept confidential by federal or state law or rules and regulations as a result of the incident that occurred on March 22, 2023, as authorized by C.R.S. § 24-6-402(4)(c); Discussion of specialized details of security arrangements or investigations as a result of the incident that occurred on March 22, 2023, as authorized by C.R.S. § 24-6-402(4)(d); and Discussion of individual students where public disclosure would adversely affect that person or persons involved as a result of the incident that occurred March 22, 2023, due to incidents that happened at our schools as authorized by C.R.S. § 24-6-402(4)(h)."
+Accordingly, under settled and binding law, the closed door meeting that followed that announcement was not an "executive session," but rather an unlawfully closed public meeting.
 The audio recording and/or minutes of that meeting are a public record and should be immediately released to Plaintiffs. - 3.
-Alternatively, if the Court finds that the closed-door meeting was a properly and lawfully convened "executive session," the Court should review the March 23 Recording in camera, pursuant to § 24-72-204(5.5), C.R.S. & § 24-6-402(d.5)(I)(C), C.R.S., because there is more than "reasonable grounds" to believe that DPS adopted a position or resolution during that closed session, which the COML prohibits.
+Alternatively, if the Court finds that the closed-door meeting was a properly and lawfully convened "executive session," the Court should review the March 23 Recording in camera, pursuant to § 24-72-204(5.5), C.R.S. & § 24-6-402(2)(d.5)(I)(C), C.R.S., because the recording of the public portion of the Board's Special Meeting itself provides "reasonable grounds" to believe that DPS adopted a position or resolution during that executive session, which the COML prohibits.
 See Board of Education Special Meeting and Executive Session, March 23, 2023:

 https://vimeo.com/810960869?embedded=true&source=vimeo\logo&owner=43688279.
-The record demonstrates that DPS decided during the closed session to make an important policy change: namely, it decided to re-deploy armed police officers in every high school in the Denver Public School District ("District") for the remainder of the school year, thereby formally suspending a formal written District policy.
-Accordingly, in the alternative, Plaintiffs seek an order from the Court directing the custodian to make the March 23 Recording available to Plaintiffs for inspection and copying, subject to redactions the Court deems necessary-if any-following that in camera review.
+The record demonstrates that DPS decided during the closed session to make an important policy change: to re-deploy armed police officers in every high school in the Denver Public School District ("District") for the remainder of the school year, thereby formally suspending a formal

+District Policy.
+Accordingly, in the alternative, Plaintiffs seek an order from the Court to have the Defendant Board of Education submit the March 23 Recording for the Court's in camera review, and, following that review, to order the Board of Education to make it available to Plaintiffs for their inspection and copying, subject to redactions the Court may deem appropriate - if any.